 Published

-Gold Panning in North Carolina: Reed Mine to the Uwharries
+Gold Panning in North Carolina: 591 Mines, the Best Spots & What to Know

 North Carolina is where American gold mining started.
 Not California.
 Not Colorado.
 A twelve-year-old kid named Conrad Reed found a seventeen-pound nugget in Little Meadow Creek in 1799 and used it as a doorstop for three years before anyone figured out what it was.
 A seventeen-pound gold nugget.
 As a doorstop.
 That one rock would be worth somewhere between $300,000 and $600,000 today, and a child was propping open a farmhouse door with it.

 That discovery kicked off the first gold rush in the United States, decades before anyone heard of Sutter’s Mill.
 Over a million ounces of gold have come out of North Carolina since then.
 The Charlotte area had so much production that the U.S. Treasury opened a mint there in 1838 — one of only a handful of branch mints in the country.
 Gold panning in North Carolina isn’t some novelty attraction.
+USGS records document 591 gold-bearing sites across the state — making it the 12th most gold-rich state in the nation and the top producer east of the Mississippi.
 This state has real geology, real history, and real gold still sitting in its creeks.

 I came to North Carolina after spending time in Georgia’s gold country, following the Appalachian gold belt northward.
 Same metamorphic geology, similar quartz-vein gold systems, but North Carolina has its own character.
 The creeks are different.
 The deposits run deeper in some places.
 And the historical sites here are genuinely impressive — you can walk into an actual mine shaft from the 1830s and see the quartz veins that started everything.